ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 </ion-footer>
 ```

-The contents of the `script setup` section is left up to you.
+The contents of the `script` section is left up to you.
 You should have several code samples to use at this point to determine how to update the imports and create the stubs.

 Let's start filling out the form.
 We already have one simple form, the `LoginPage`.
 On that page we used a list of inputs.
 We will need something like that within this editor, so let's use that as a model for the first couple of input fields.
 All of the following items will go inside the `ion-content` element.
 Be sure to update the components list as usual.
 Now is a good time to start filling out the validations as well.